 1. Essential Amino Acids

 These cannot be synthesized by the body and must come from food.
 They have a longer half-life than the non-essential ones.
-Also, even if one essential amino acid (or a non-essential amino acid) is absent, the remaining of them cannot be used.
+Even the absence of one essential amino acid (or a non-essential amino acid) can hinder the functioning of the rest.

 2. Nonessential Amino Acids